Lamont-Labs/QuantraCore/replit.md

 **Infrastructure:**
 - Scheduler module for automated research workflows
 - Ω5 directive: Signal Suppression Lock added
-- Test suite expanded to 44 passing tests
+- All stubs replaced with production implementations
 - Test fixtures with golden bars for determinism verification

 **Design Decisions:**
 - Desktop-only architecture confirmed (NO Android/mobile)
-- All MR protocols use deterministic heuristics (no ML)
+- All protocols use deterministic heuristics (no cloud dependencies)
 - Scheduler is research-only, no live trading automation

 ### 2025-11-27 — MVP+ Desktop Codebase Build